Foreigners can invest in buy-to-let property in the Netherlands, provided certain conditions are met.

-Up to 50 percent of the value of the property can be paid off (with a maximum period of 30 years).
-If the mortgage is higher, then this part of the mortgage needs to be repaid on a straight-line basis in 10 years.
-The rental income needs to exceed interest and repayment in the first year.
+Up to 50 percent of the value of the property can be an interest-only mortgage.
+If the mortgage exceeds 50 percent, then the remainder up to 70 percent needs to be repaid on a linear basis in 10 years.
+Further, the yearly rental value / yearly mortgage cost (interest and repayment) ratio needs to exceed the norm of 1.25.

 The tax consequences are as follows.
 For the value of the apartment (less the mortgage), a 1.2 percent levy is indebted annually.
 This is the box 3 levy in the income tax.